top of page

 Extended Depth of Field (EDOF) lenses

 This type of lens provides a broader range of vision.
-It typically offers good long and intermediate vision but only limited near vision.
+It typically offers good far and intermediate vision but only limited near vision.
 This means you can drive and see the computer without glasses, but prolonged reading may require reading glasses.
-They typically have fewer side effects than multifocal lenses.
+They typically have fewer side effects than the full range of vision lenses.

-Multifocal lenses provide additional focus points, enabling patients to see clearly at all distances, including reading, and enjoy greater and often complete freedom from glasses.
-However, not all patients can tolerate multifocal IOLs equally well.
-Due to the optical design of these lenses, patients may experience side effects such as halos around light sources, particularly at night.
-These typically diminish during the first few months.
+A full range of vision lenses enables patients to see clearly at all distances, including reading, and enjoy greater and often complete freedom from glasses.
+However, not all patients can tolerate the full range of vision lenses equally well.
+Due to the optical design, some patients may experience side effects such as halos around light sources, esspecially at night.
+These effect typically diminish within the first few months following the surgery.

 Trifocal IOL